MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-24-distance-is-relative.md

 ### Taxicab: $\mathbb{R}^n$

 Let's say you have never seen a formal definition of distance and you have never heard of Pythagoras' theorem.
 How would you define a formula for the distance between two points ?
-A first guess could be to just add the difference of each coordinate, but to avoid weird geometry (Why does this definition fail your intuitions?)<sup id="a3">[3](#f3)</sup>  you need to take the absolute value of each difference.
+A first guess could be to just add the difference of each coordinate, but to avoid weird geometry<sup id="a3">[3](#f3)</sup>  you need to take the absolute value of each difference.

 $$d(X,Y)=\sum_{k=1}^n \vert x_k-y_k\vert$$